cbaggers/rtg-math/README.md

 ## CHANGELOG

+### 2017-09-09

+- WARNING: Fix to perspective matrix, will have impact on project using this lib.

 ### 2017-04-28
 - all lerp functions are stable, stable-lerp is deprecated & will be removed in a future release